ycpcs/cs400-fall2023/assign/assign05.md

 Your presentation should include the following elements:

+- Provide a brief description of the project.
 - Provide a high-level overview of your system architecture.
+- Explain what tools/technologies you are using, and what role they play in your project development.
 - Explain what parts of your design are implemented, and which parts remain to be implemented by referencing your **updated** UML diagram(s) and Database Schema.
 - Demonstrate the system in action.
-Walk through your UI (and/or internal workflow) and explain the use case functionality it demonstatrates.
+Walk through your UI (and/or internal workflow) and explain the use case functionality it demonstrates.
-- Run your unit tests to demonstrate your testing framework, and describe what is happening.
+- Discuss your automated test strategy, and run your unit tests to demonstrate your testing framework, and describe what is happening.
 - Briefly talk about how you plan to evolve the system to implement the remaining functionality.

 **Please do a dry run before class.** Because of the limited amount of time we have in class, we can't wait for your team to troubleshoot issues that arise during the presentation.